widberg/ImZouna/README.md

 Add the `ImFUEL` directory to ImHex `Help -> Settings -> Folders -> +`.
 Install the "Std" and "Type" ImHex libraries from `Help -> Content Store -> Libraries`.

-### Validate
+### Validate/JSONify

-To run the validate script you will need to build the PatternLanguage project's `plcli` tool by following the instructions for your system [here](https://github.com/WerWolv/ImHex/tree/master/dist/compiling).
+To run the validate/JSONify script you will need to build the PatternLanguage project's `plcli` tool by following the instructions for your system [here](https://github.com/WerWolv/ImHex/tree/master/dist/compiling).
 Note that those instructions are for compiling ImHex but they work on the PatternLanguage project too.
 The script expects to find the tool at `ImFUEL/build/cli/plcli`.